andrew-minted/frontend-build-demo/README.md

 JSX files end in .jsx

+React components should be put in their own folder (TitleCased), which will contain the component jsx file, the unit tests for it, and the css styling (or Stylus css template).

-React component filenames are camelcased, and appended with component.jsx, eg: inputBox.component.jsx
+React component filenames are TitleCased, and appended with component.jsx, eg:
+  InputBox.react.jsx

-Unit tests mirror the filename of the unit they are testing, put add the .tests.<ext> suffix. eg: inputBox.component.tests.jsx
+Unit tests mirror the filename of the unit they are testing, put add the .tests.<ext> suffix. eg:
+  InputBox.react.tests.jsx

 Unit tests should be placed adjacent to the unit they are testing